tigerfarm/arduino/Altair101/Altair101a/README.md

 # Altair101a is an Altair 8800 Simulator

 This simulator was built to run Intel 8080 machine code programs.
-My first simulator, Processor.ino, was wrote while building and designing hardware based on goals to manage an Altair 8800 front panel and add other components such as an MP3 player and real time clock.
+It has a simplistic OS to set configurations and manage programs: run, stop, save, and load.

-Altair101a uses the processing control code from Processor.ino.
+Altair101a uses the processing control code from my first simulator, Processor.ino.
-To execute machine instructions, it uses David Hansel's Altair 8800 simulator code.
+Altair101a uses David Hansel's Altair 8800 simulator code to execute machine instructions.
-Hansel's code is proven to work, as it is runs on the Altair-Duino.
+Hansel's code is proven to work, as it's the software engine of the Altair-Duino.

-It runs Kill the Bit, versions of Basic, CP/M, and CP/M programs.
+Altair101a runs Kill the Bit, sample assembler programs I wrote, and MITS 4K Basic.
+My assembler program is great for assembling programs into byte code and uploading to the Altair101a.

-Altair101a is a success in that it runs a modified version of the assembler program GALAXY80, a version of the classic Star Trek game, sample assembler programs I wrote, and 4K Basic.
-My development Altair101a runs an Arduino Mega 2560.
+I used the assembler to assemble and run a modified version the program GALAXY80, a variation of the classic Star Trek game.

 The next step is to build a new hardware machine using an Arduino Due.
+My current test machine is based on the Arduino Mega 2560.
-The Altair101a simulator program is already testing on a Due, should be fun building and running the Due machine.
+The Altair101a simulator program is already tested a Due.
+It will be fun building and running a Due Altair101a machine.

 The long term software goal for Altair101a, is to run CP/M.
+Hansel's code is capable of running CP/M, and CP/M programs.
-Other goals are to implement the hardware front panel and add the MP3 player.
+Other goals are to implement the hardware front panel on my Altair101 desktop, and add the MP3 player.

 --------------------------------------------------------------------------------
-## To Run Altair101a
+## Altair101a Setup and Startup

+No wiring required.
 Download the Altair101a project program files into an Arduino project directory of the name Altair101a.
 ````
 Altair101a.ino